aalteirac/streamlit_dbtree/README.md

 ```
 ## Options
-    Show the border or not:
+    Show the border or not

     showBorder=<bool>